 - While incumbents chase profit margins in low-end disruption, incumbents chase market volume in high-end disruption.
 In both cases, incumbents are acting rationally by improving their profitability through sustaining innovations — at least at first.

 - Christensen's low-end framework can be modified to visualize high-end disruption by changing the vertical axis from performance to affordability.

-- In low-end disruption, consumers are performance-choosers.
-While in high-end disruption, consumers are price-choosers.
+- In low-end disruption, consumers are price-choosers and performance-takers.
+While in high-end disruption, consumers are performance-choosers and price-takers.
 Low- and high-end disruption are idealized special cases of a general phenomenon of disruptive innovation.

 So, in short, the master plan is:

 · Build sports car.

 · Use that money to build an affordable car.

 · Use that money to build an even more affordable car.

 The purpose of this article is to present a case for disruptive innovation from high-end products.
 This article is intended for readers who are already familiar with the classic theory of low-end disruption as described by Clay Christensen.

 Intuitively, we know that industries can be disrupted with (what are initially) high-end products.
 For example, iPods were a high-end disruptor to CD players, and iPhones were then a high-end disruptor to iPods (among many other things).
 And there are countless other examples (see the end of this post).
 In these cases, incumbents were displaced by disrupting entrants, despite the strength, market power and resources of the incumbent.
 However, the classical theory of disruptive innovation developed by Clay Christensen only explains disruptive innovation from the view of low-performing products.
 We need a way to approach disruptive innovation from the view of high-performing products.